The ‘Dirty 15’ countries braced for harder hit from Trump’s tariffs

 As the world economy braces for Donald Trump’s unveiling of a swathe of tariffs, some country leaders will be fearing the worst after Washington singled out a “dirty 15” list of nations.

-Although not naming the countries, treasury secretary Scott Bessent said the group pf nations that trade heavily with the U.S. and have high tariffs on U.S. goods were being considered in the reciprocal-tariff initiative.
+Although not naming the countries, treasury secretary Scott Bessent said the group of nations traded heavily with the U.S. and had high tariffs on U.S. goods, plus held non-tariff barriers such as domestic-content production rules.

-Coining the term “dirty 15”, Bessent last month said they were the 15 per cent of countries trading with U.S., accounting for a “huge amount of our trading volume”.
+Coining the term “dirty 15”, Bessent was referring to 15 per cent of countries that account for the bulk of U.S. trading volume - a list of nations economists expect could be hit by Trump’s tariffs..

+In an interview with Fox News last month, Bessent said: “What’s going to happen on April 2: Each country will receive a number that we believe that represents their tariffs.
+For some countries it could be quite low.
+For some countries it could be quite high.”

+He added: “There’s what we would call kind of the ‘dirty 15,’ and they have substantial tariffs.”

-Later, the director of the National Economic Council, Kevin Hassett, said that 10 to 15 countries that account for America’s “entire trillion-dollar trade deficit” were being looked at for the tariffs according to NBC News.
+Also last month, the director of the National Economic Council, Kevin Hassett, said 10 to 15 countries that account for America’s “entire trillion-dollar trade deficit” were being looked at under the tariff initiative, according to NBC News.

-While Hassett also did not name the countries, the Office of the U.S. Trade Representative has listed 21 countries in which it is “particularly interested” as part of a review of unfair trade practises - which was due to be delivered to Trump by Monday.
+While Hassett also did not name the countries, the Office of the U.S. Trade Representative has listed 21 countries in which it is “particularly interested” as part of a review of unfair trade practises.

 Those countries include “economies that have the largest trade deficits in goods with the United States”, the office said, meaning Washington imports more from the country than it exports, resulting in a negative balance of trade.